 7. Alejandro Pozuelo, Toronto FC - $3.8 million

-Pozuelo is the midfield brain of Toronto FC.
+Alejandro Pozuelo is the midfield brain of Toronto FC.
 He arrived in 2019 as a replacement for the recently departed Sebastian Giovinco and Víctor Vázquez in the creative midfield role.
-He had an All-star and MLS best 11 debut season scoring 12 goals in 30 games.
+Pozuelo has 21 goals, 22 assists in 53 games for TFC.

 6. Rodolfo Pizarro, Inter Miami - $4.9 million